In this Guide

 It’s a simple, effective solution for your rimfire rifle that’s just as budget-friendly as your gun!
-At well under $200, it’s affordable enough for most buyers.
+It’s also affordable enough for most buyers.
 All the same, it’s built to a standard of quality that you’d expect from a much more expensive model.

 Its lenses are fully multicoated, and the tube is completely shock, water, and fogproof.
 It also has some great features just for rimfire rifles, like a low parallax setting and 3-9X power range.

 We especially love the BDC reticle, which is specifically calibrated for .22 rimfire ammo and coordinates with Nikon’s ballistics app!